Don Bigg

 Taoufiq Hazeb (born 8 October 1983) better known by his stage name Don Bigg, Bigg da Don or simply Bigg, is a Moroccan rapper and producer from Casablanca.

 Bigg is widely regarded as one of Morocco’s most influential rappers, renowned for his sharp lyricism, impeccable flow, and socially conscious themes.
 His music resonates deeply with urban Moroccan youth, addressing pressing issues such as corruption, social inequality, and everyday struggles with unflinching honesty.
-Combining technical mastery with a direct, confrontational style, Bigg has cemented his reputation as both a rap pioneer and a voice for his generation.